deepakkumarbhagat/uuid-gen/README.md

 **Testing**

-Tool to send rest request to the server , it's is advisable to try simulating burst of request to the server as verify if the server absorbs the shock correctly.
+Tool to send rest request to the server , it's is advisable to try simulating burst of generation request to the server and verify if the server absorbs the shock correctly.

 ![image](https://github.com/user-attachments/assets/d7c029eb-498f-4ca5-b46a-1473aef34495)